 Welcome to The Chichilnisky Lab

-- How reliably can visual stimuli be inferred from retinal signals?
+• How reliably can the brain infer visual stimuli from retinal signals?

 • Can we mimic the function of the retina with computational models?

 We use this knowledge in the development of advanced artificial retinas.
 Although artificial retinas exist today, they provide only limited visual function to patients.
 Our goal is to build a device that can produce a naturalistic visual signal by mimicking the neural code of the retina.
 We ask questions such as these:

 • What patterns of retinal activity can be produced by electrode arrays?